Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Introduction

-where $t$ is time, $x\in \Omega^d$ is the spatial coordinate with $d$-dimensional ($d\geq1$) space torus $\Omega^d$, $\Delta$ is the Laplacian operator, $u(x,t)$ is a complex-valued scalar field, $0<\eps \ll 1$ is a dimensionless parameter inversely proportional to the speed of light, $\lambda \in \mathbb{R}$ is a given dimensionless parameter (positive and negative for defocusing and focusing self-interaction, respectively), and $\psi_1$ and $\psi_2$ are given complex-valued $\eps$-independent initial values.
+where $t$ is time, $x\in \Omega_x^d$ is the spatial coordinate with $d$-dimensional ($d\geq1$) space torus $\Omega_x^d$, $\Delta$ is the Laplacian operator, $u(x,t)$ is a complex-valued scalar field, $0<\eps \ll 1$ is a dimensionless parameter inversely proportional to the speed of light, $\lambda \in \mathbb{R}$ is a given dimensionless parameter (positive and negative for defocusing and focusing self-interaction, respectively), $ f(u)$ is a nonlinear {function $f(u)=\nabla H_1(u)$ with a smooth potential $H_1$, and} $\psi_1$ and $\psi_2$ are given complex-valued $\eps$-independent {functions}.
+The NRKG \eqref{klein-gordon} is time symmetric and conserves the energy

-If we further assume that $f(u)=\nabla H_1(u)$ with a smooth potential $H_1$, the model \eqref{klein-gordon} is a Hamiltonian system with the following Hamiltonian function :

-where $v:=\partial_{t}u$.
-This energy is conserved along the exact solution of \eqref{klein-gordon}.
-It is noted that the scales of $\psi_1, \psi_2$ will {lead to} different properties of the system.
-In this paper, we consider the following scale of $\psi_1, \psi_2$:

-Although this type of system can be transformed into energy bounded case by using a scaling to the variables, the large initial data case has more essential differences such as the stronger oscillation feature and this makes the construction and analysis of numerical methods be more difficult and challenging \cite{Zhao}.
-We should note that all the methods and analysis presented in this paper are applicable to energy bounded system \eqref{klein-gordon} where a small $\psi_2$ is chosen as $\psi_2=\mathcal{O}(\eps^2)$.
+with $v:=\partial_{t}u$.
+It is noted that the scales of $\psi_1, \psi_2$ {lead to} different properties of the system.
+In this paper, {we consider the scale $\psi_1=\mathcal{O}(1), \psi_2=\mathcal{O}(1)$ and this gives an energy unbounded system \eqref{klein-gordon} with large initial data.
+Although such system can be converted into an energy-bounded system through a scaling of the variables, the case with large initial data exhibits more fundamental distinctions, such as more pronounced oscillatory characteristics.
+This nuance renders the development and analysis of numerical methods for energy unbounded system more difficult and challenging (\cite{Zhao}).} We should note that all the methods and analysis presented in this paper are applicable to energy bounded system \eqref{klein-gordon} where a small $\psi_2$ is chosen as $\psi_2=\mathcal{O}(\eps^2)$. {This study employs periodic boundary conditions for clarity of presentation.
+However, the extension to other boundary types is trivial, as the theoretical framework is centered on the time integrator.}

-This model often arises in a variety of fields such as plasma physics for modeling interaction between Langmuir and ion sound waves and cosmology as a phonological model for dark-matter and/or black-hole evaporation.
-Its computation represents major challenges because of two aspects. a) The solution of \eqref{klein-gordon} becomes highly oscillatory in time when large frequencies are involved in the equation, which corresponds to the parameter $0 < \eps\ll 1$. b) The nonlinearity is very strong when $0 < \eps\ll 1$, which also brings great challenges for effective scientific computing.
+{The model \eqref{klein-gordon}} often arises in a variety of fields such as plasma physics for modeling interaction between Langmuir and ion sound waves and cosmology as a phonological model for dark-matter and/or black-hole evaporation.
+Its computation represents major challenges because of two aspects. a) The solution of \eqref{klein-gordon} becomes highly oscillatory in time when large frequencies are involved in the equation, which corresponds to the parameter $0 < \eps\ll 1$. b) {The nonlinear term $f(u)$ is preceded by a factor of $1/\varepsilon^2$ (divide both sides of the equation \eqref{klein-gordon} by $\eps^2$), indicating that this component} is very strong when $0 < \eps\ll 1$. {This aspect} also brings great challenges for effective scientific computing.